Powers Of Attorney

-Unfortunately it is sometimes necessary to take over the affairs of a loved one if they have problems with their mental capacity.
+Unfortunately it is sometimes necessary to take over the affairs of a loved one if they have problems concerning their mental capacity that requires support.
 Hopefully your loved one will have executed an Enduring Power of Attorney in their lifetime.

 - Carolyn Tilly

 The Enduring Powers of Attorney Act 1985 was repealed by the Mental Capacity Act 2005.
 It is therefore no longer possible to create a new Enduring Power of Attorney (EPA).

 However, EPA’s created before the 1st October 2007, which have been signed by both the person giving the power (the Donor) and the person to whom the power has been given (the Attorney) are still valid.
 Your Attorney will still need to register the EPA with the Office of the Public Guardian (OPG) if they have reason to believe that you are, or are becoming, mentally incapable.

 You cannot make any changes to an existing EPA.

 You may consider replacing an unregistered EPA with a Lasting Power of Attorney Property and Affairs.
 To do this you must revoke (cancel) the existing EPA.
 If the EPA has been registered, it cannot be revoked without the permission of the Court.
 Before revoking an EPA you are strongly recommended to seek legal advice.

 Tilly Bailey & Irvine can help you through the difficult processes of either registering or revoking an EPA so that you can look after your loved ones' affairs with ease.

 Lasting Powers of Attorney